fhalab/evSeq/docs/3-installation.md

 This will create an environment with the correct dependencies and versions.

 ### Future-proofing evSeq
 If, for whatever reason, one of the packages that `evSeq` depends on makes an update that breaks the software, we have provided another environment named `evSeq_exact.yml`.
 This installs all of the exact versions of the dependencies used at the time of writing, where all `evSeq` functionality has been developed/tested.
 Install it in the same way as above (`conda env create -f envs/evSeq_extact.yml`), and it will be installed.
-Although the file name is different, the environment name remains `evSeq` and all other commands can be followed.

-If your conda complains about an environment already being named `evSeq`, just run `conda env remove -n evSeq`.
-If conda further complains about you currently being in that environment, deactivate it (`conda deactivate`) and then re-run the command.

 ### Using the evSeq environment
 This environment can subsequently be activated any time you want to run `evSeq` from the command line with: